This post was sponsored by Elmer’s. All opinions are my own.

 Slime is all the rage with the middle school kids right now, so I decided to make a batch (or 3) with Maxwell and see what he thought about the slime craze.
 (He loves it!)
 It also happend to be the perfect quarantine activity and entertains humans of all ages.
-I teamed up with Elmer’s to make slime that does not include borax and is perfect for little hands.
+I teamed up with Elmer’s to make slime that is perfect for little hands.
 We are sharing how to make slime with 4 ingredients, likely all things you have on hand right now.
 There are also lots of learning activities you can do with slime, our favorite proved to be a lesson on mixing colors!

 - 4 fl oz Elmer’s School Glue